bouncychess/chess-app/DEPLOYMENT.md

   --output text
 ```

-2. Create an A record (Alias) in Route53 pointing `chesstard.biz` to the CloudFront distribution.
+2. Create an A record (Alias) in Route53 pointing `dev.chesstard.biz` to the CloudFront distribution.

 Alternatively, use the AWS Console:
 - Go to Route53 > Hosted Zones > chesstard.biz
 - Create a new A record
-- Name: (leave blank for root domain)
+- Name: dev
 - Type: A
 - Alias: Yes
 - Alias Target: Select your CloudFront distribution